-- (6) A gratuity, allowance or any compensation paid under this section shall not be assignable or transferable nor liable to be attached, sequestered or levied upon except for the purpose of satisfying- - (a) a debt due to the Crown; or - (b) an order of any court for the payment of periodical sums of money towards the maintenance of the wife or former wife or minor child of the person to whom the gratuity or other allowance has been granted. - 84.
-(1) A special constable may resign his appointment at any time by giving one month's notice in writing, in the case of a special constable of or above the rank of Assistant Superintendent, to the Governor, and in all other cases to the Commissioner:
+(6) A gratuity, allowance or any compensation paid under this section shall not be assignable or transferable nor liable to be attached, sequestered or levied upon except for the purpose of satisfying-

+- (a) a debt due to the Crown; or - (b) an order of any court for the payment of periodical sums of money towards the maintenance of the wife or former wife or minor child of the person to whom the gratuity or other allowance has been granted.

+84. (1) A special constable may resign his appointment at any time by giving one month's notice in writing to the Commissioner, but the Commissioner may waive the provisions of this subsection regarding the period of notice to be given.